scrive/imap-checker/README.md

 # mail checker
 [![npm version](https://badge.fury.io/js/imap-checker.svg)](https://badge.fury.io/js/imap-checker)

-Check the IMAP server and return the matching emails.
+Check the IMAP server and return the first matching email.

 ## How to use